• Skip to primary navigation

 Store leftovers in a lidded container in the refrigerator for up to five days, or in the freezer for up to three months.

-• Instant Pot Beef Bone Broth
+Instant Pot Beef Bone Broth

-• Instant Pot Pozole
+• Instant Pot Pork Butt

-instant pot pinto bean soup
+pinto bean soup in the instant pot

 Instant Pot Pinto Bean Soup